saratona/KSQLDB/README.md

     docker-compose stop kafka2

-This command will give you the list of the active brokers between brackets:
+This command will give you the list of the IDs of the active brokers between brackets:

-./bin/zookeeper-shell.sh localhost:2181 ls /brokers/ids
+    docker exec zookeeper zookeeper-shell localhost:2181 ls /brokers/ids

-or /usr/local/bin/zookeeper-shell localhost:2181, ls /brokers/ids ###### trovare comando
+Note that there is only the ID 1 because broker 2 (kafka2) has been stopped.
+Restart the broker:

     docker-compose start kafka2

 ## Monitoring